akhilvreddy/Datathon/README.md

 After brainstorming, we wanted to answer the following questions used data visualization and statistical analysis.

 ```
-1)  Does having more money and better life conditions lead to more happiness?
+1)  Does having more money (GDP/capita) and better life conditions lead to more happiness?
 2)
-3)  Correlation dataset question
+3)  Is there a correlation between __ and happiness?
+How does one affect the other and vice versa?
 ```

 We kept these questions in mind while doing our project but also let our imagination fly sometimes.